wx-chevalier/Awesome-Lists-and-CheatSheets/10.AI/Toolkit/Framework/PyTorch/PyTorch-List.md

 ## Book

-- [Learn PyTorch for Deep Learning 📚](https://github.com/mrdbourke/pytorch-deep-learning/): Materials for the Learn PyTorch for Deep Learning: Zero to Mastery course.
+- [Learn PyTorch for Deep Learning》📚](https://github.com/mrdbourke/pytorch-deep-learning/): Materials for the Learn PyTorch for Deep Learning: Zero to Mastery course.

 ## Collection